 REQUIRED COURSE MATERIALS:

-Textbook: Etter, Delores M. Engineering Problem Solving with C. 3rd ed.
+Textbook: Etter, Delores M. Engineering Problem Solving with C. 4 th ed.
+Prentice Hall, 2012.

-Prentice Hall, 2004 and Larsen, Ronald W. Engineering with Excel.
-3rd ed.
-Prentice Hall, 2009 (bundled package).

 Materials: USB stick to store programs.
 COURSE CONTENT: The following topics will be covered in the course (not necessarily in the listed order):